Super Moist Lemon Loaf Cake

 • Sugar: To sweeten the lemon cake batter, we use organic cane sugar.
 You can also use regular white table sugar.

-• Lemon Juice: To give this lemon loaf a light lemon flavor, use lemon juice from the bottle or option to use freshly squeezed lemon juice to enhance the vegan lemon loaf flavor!
+• Lemon Juice: To give this lemon loaf a light lemon flavor, use lemon juice from the bottle or option to use freshly squeezed lemon juice to enhance the lemon flavor!

 • Vanilla: For additional flavor.